IRIS service specifications

 Table 1 - Service parameters for the IRIS processor.

-Pre and post event geophysical asset
+Pre and post event single band asset

-and Optical calibrated post-event single band asset
+and Post-event single band asset

-parameters are the path to the single-band geophysical assets from the two Calibrated Datasets.
-This parameter is required to specify both the reference to the Calibrated Dataset and the band (specified as CBN) to use for the analysis (e.g. red, or green, etc).
+STAC items.
+This parameter is required to specify both the reference to the Calibrated Dataset and the STAC key of the single band asset (specified as CBN for calibrated Datasets or asset name for Results) to use for the analysis (e.g. red, s0_db_c_vv, ndvi, etc).

-In the definition of the input geophysical single band asset the drag and drop of the single-band asset is foreseen.
+In the definition of the input single band asset the drag and drop of the single-band asset is foreseen.
 This is possible by dragging and dropping one of the single-band assets (CBNs) included into a Calibrated Dataset retrieved from the features in the Results panel or in the feature basket.

 Hint